brandoz2255/Obsidian-Notes/Chapter one intro to Kubernetes.md

-all examples of kube and cont usuage https://github.com/book-of-kubernetes/examples
+all examples of `k8s` and cont usage https://github.com/book-of-kubernetes/examples

 ### Requirements for containers